sinon/sinon.github.io/content/project-based-learning.md

 I always wanted to learn Rust, with several false starts along the way.
 The appeal is clear - Rust consistently ranks as the most loved programming language in Stack Overflow's annual developer survey for the past 8 years.
 It promises memory safety without garbage collection, fearless concurrency, and zero-cost abstractions.

-Modern programming languages demands better tools, and Rust delivers with its strict compiler, excellent tooling, and growing ecosystem.
-For a Python developer like myself, it offers a path to writing performant, safe code without sacrificing productivity.
+Modern programming languages demand better tools, and Rust delivers with its strict compiler, excellent tooling, and growing ecosystem.
+As a Python developer, Rust offers me a way to write performant, safe code without sacrificing productivity.

 ## Previous Learning Attempts